 Yes Sigrid, I empathize with what you are saying, it is more than just a pet peeve at this point(regarding the media ignorance about the economy) because the ignorance of those in power are having massive consequences for us citizens.

-Actually Labour and / or the RB did cause this.
+Labour and / or the RB did unwittingly cause this BoP crisis.
 Take a look at this graph (set the timeline to MAX): https://tradingeconomics.com/new-zealand/current-account and this: https://tradingeconomics.com/new-zealand/current-account-to-gdp .Worst overseas balance since Muldoon's 'think big' orgy of foreign-financed expenditure.
 The reason?
 Labour omitted to tax the Covid relief money back out of the economy using a surcharge (supertax) on corporation tax and top-band (ie investor-class) income tax.
 Given that the RB are the 'professionals' that should have been their advice to the gov't at the time.
 This genie can't be put back in the bottle post-facto and Nat's couldn't have advocated for more tax on companies and the rich for political reasons even if they had realised.

 It's a matter of general knowledge that there's nothing in NZ that investors like investing in except real-estate (that's why industrial productivity is so awful).
 They did this initially, but the RE bubble burst, then the dollars left the country to buy overseas investments.
 Now the FX markets are awash with billions of NZ dollars that are depressing the value of the currency.